kubernetes/website/content/en/docs/contribute/new-content/contributing-content.md

 **Kubernetes code developers**: If you are documenting a new feature for an upcoming Kubernetes release, your process is a bit different.
-See [Document a new feature](/docs/contribute/new-content/new-features/) for process guidelines and information about deadlines.
+See [Document a new feature](/docs/contribute/new-content/new-features/) for
 {{< /note >}}

 To contribute new content pages or improve existing content pages, open a _pull request_ (PR).
 Make sure you follow all the requirements in the [Before you begin](#before-you-begin) section.

-If your change is only a few lines long, or you're not that familiar with Git, read the [Small changes](#small-changes) section to learn how to edit a page quickly.
+If your change is only a few lines long, or you're not that familiar with git, read "[Small changes](#small-changes)" to learn how to quickly edit a page.

-If your changes are larger, or span multiple pages, read the [Large changes](#large-changes) section to learn how to fork the Kubernetes website repository.
+If your changes are larger, or span multiple pages, read "[Large changes](#large-changes)" to learn how to fork the Kubernetes website repository.

 {{% /capture %}}